cdapio/cdap/cdap-docs/cdap-apps/source/hydrator/custom.rst

 Plugin Configuration JSON
 -------------------------
-When a plugin is displayed in the CDAP UI, the plugin and its properties are represented by widgets in the :ref:`Cask Hydrator <cdap-apps-cask-hydrator>`.
-Each property of a plugin is represented, by default, as an input field in the user interface of a widget.
+When a plugin is displayed in the CDAP UI, its properties are represented by widgets in the :ref:`Cask Hydrator <cdap-apps-cask-hydrator>`.
+Each property of a plugin is represented, by default, as a textbox input field in the user interface of a widget.

-A plugin can include a configuration JSON file that specifies a particular widget and set the properties used to display the plugin in the CDAP UI.
+A plugin can include a configuration JSON file that specifies the particular widgets and sets of attributes used to display the plugin properties in the CDAP UI.

 The configuration JSON is composed of two lists:

-- a list of property configuration groups; and
+- a list of property configuration groups and
 - a list of output properties.

 .. highlight:: xml